ROCm/ROCmValidationSuite/docs/install/installation.rst

 RVS has been tested on most of the ROCm supported Linux environments except for RHEL 9.4.
 See `Supported operating systems <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html#supported-operating-systems>`_ for the complete list of ROCm supported Linux environments.

-Ensure you review the following prerequisites carefully for each operating system before compiling/installing the ROCm Validation Suite (RVS) package.
+Ensure you review the following prerequisites carefully for each operating system before compiling or installing the ROCm Validation Suite (RVS) package.

 .. tab-set::
     .. tab-item:: Ubuntu